CastraRegina/eLearning/edX__HarvardX__Data_Science_Capstone_2019/README.md

-### Assignment 1: MovieLens Project Report - Predicting user ratings from MovieLens data set
+### Assignment 1: MovieLens Project - Predicting user ratings from MovieLens data set

 Recommendation systems use ratings that users have given items to make specific recommendations to users.
 In this project a movie recommendation system will be created, using the features in the MovieLens data set to